 “On-board diagnostic system” or “OBD system” for purposes of this section means any system certified to meet the requirements of title 13, California Code of Regulations, sections 1968.1, 1968.2, 1971, 1971.1, or future OBD requirements adopted by the Air Resources Board.

+“Propulsion-related information” means 2012 and subsequent model year passenger car and light-duty truck zero emission vehicle information regarding propulsion-related parts or any original equipment system, components, or parts that, in disrepair, render the vehicle inoperable.

+“Propulsion-related part,” for the purposes of this section 1969, means any original equipment system, component, or part that is used on a zero emission vehicle to refuel or recharge the vehicle, store fuel or energy for the vehicle, propel the vehicle, or recover or recoup vehicle kinetic energy, including components used to control, manage, or thermally manage such propulsion components.
+Examples of such propulsion-related parts are vehicle high voltage batteries, drive motors, inverters, converters, on-board charging system components, fuel cell stack components, refueling and fuel tank components, fuel cell air and fuel delivery components, regenerative braking system components, and the power electronics, electronic control units, and thermal management systems of such components and systems.

-A “Reasonable business means” is a method or mode of distribution or delivery of information that is commonly used by businesses or government to distribute or deliver and receive information at a fair, reasonable, and nondiscriminatory price.
+“Reasonable business means” is a method or mode of distribution or delivery of information that is commonly used by businesses or government to distribute or deliver and receive information at a fair, reasonable, and nondiscriminatory price.
 A reasonable business mean includes, but is not limited to, the Internet, first-class mail, courier services, intermediary information repositories, and fax services.

 “Recalibration” means the process of downloading to an engine's on-board computer emission-related, heavy-duty revisions of on-board computer application software and calibration parameters with default configurations.
 Recalibration is not dependent on the use of the vehicle identification number (VIN) in determining vehicle configuration.